neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Exploration/README.md

 ![](images/03-refresh.png)

-When that is complete select "Add category" in the perspective menu.
+When that is complete, select "Add category" in the perspective menu.

 ![](images/04-add-category.png)

 You should see a pop-up with the node labels in the database.
-Select both "Company" and "Manager".
+Select both "Company" and "Manager."

 ![](images/05-add-category.png)

-When that is complete you should see node labels of Manager and Company.
+When that is complete, you should see labels for Manager and Company.
 Click the perspective button again to close this menu.

 ![](images/06-complete-perspective.png)